Secrets of Top Performing Fleets

 Communicate, communicate, communicate.
 All three speakers emphasized the need to clearly communicate with employees, especially when rolling out new safety programs.
 “We had orientations, FAQs, Q&A sessions, one-on-one meetings, you name it,” Pobirsky said.
 “The goal at all of these meetings was to leave no stone unturned.
 When we walked out, we made sure we answered every question.
 That made for some long, painful meetings.”
 But those meetings paid off through improved safety scores, he said.

-Dean Foods, for example, spent a year developing its communication plan before it rolled out the DriveCam program.
-The communication aspect was so important that the company has a policy of never installing DriveCam into a vehicle until managers have talked to and trained the driver on the equipment.
+Dean Foods, for example, spent a year developing its communication plan before it rolled out the Driver Safety Program.
+The communication aspect was so important that the company has a policy of never installing a DriveCam into a vehicle until managers have talked to and trained the driver on the equipment.

 VP of Environment, Health & Safety

 Fun Fact Dean Foods, the nation's eighth-largest food and beverage company, spends $35 million a year to replace missing milk crates.

 Create a safety culture.
 Each company approaches this in its own way.
 Dean Foods painted safety maxims on the driver-side doors of its fleet.
 Foster Poultry Farms acknowledges its safest drivers and issues safety commendation certificates signed by the company’s chief executive.
 Pepsi’s Challenge Coins have become badges of honor.
 While their tactics may be different, the common thread is culture.